Conformal dynamics at infinity for groups with contracting elements: Conformal density for mapping class groups: Case Study (III)

-By Theorem \ref{HTSThm}, it suffices to prove the direction ``(2) $\Longleftrightarrow$ (3)" of Theorem \ref{HTSModThm}.
+By Theorem \ref{HTSThm}, it suffices to prove the direction ``(3) $\Longleftrightarrow$ (4)" of Theorem \ref{HTSModThm}.
 This requires to run the well-known Hopf's argument which almost follows verbatim the case for CAT(-1) spaces \cite{H71, N89, BuMo}.
-What follows only sets up the background and points out the necessary ingredients.
+What follows sets up the necessary background, and then points out the required ingredients.

 Let $\pi: \QD\to \T$ be the vector bundle of quadratic differentials over Teichm\"uller space.
-We first explain a $G$-invariant geodesic flow on the sub-bundle $\UQT$ of unit area quadratic differentials, and then construct a flow invariant measure called Bowen-Margulis-Sullivan measure.
+We first explain a $G$-invariant geodesic flow on the sub-bundle $\UQT$ of unit area quadratic differentials, and then construct a flow invariant measure called Bowen--Margulis--Sullivan measure.
 This construction is due to Sullivan in hyperbolic spaces.

-Teichm\"uller geodesics $\gamma$ are uniquely determined by a pair of projective classes $(\check\xi, \check \eta )$ of transversal measured foliations $(\xi, \eta)$, and vice versa.
+Teichm\"uller geodesics $\gamma$ are uniquely determined by a pair of projective classes $(\check\xi, \check \eta )$ of {transversal} measured foliations $(\xi, \eta)$, and vice versa.
 Such pairs $(\xi, \eta)$ form exactly the complement of the following big diagonal

 According to Hubbard-Masur theorem \cite{HM79}, the transversal pair $(\xi, \eta)$ is realized as the corresponding vertical and horizontal foliations $(q^+, q^-)$ of a unique quadratic differential $q\in \QD$.
 According to \cite{LM08}, we consider the following $G$-equivariant homeomorphism